darrengtan/aa_capstone_project/sample-project-proposal-master/README.md

 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to fill out a form containing necessary information to start a tournament.
-I will add API routes to serve tournament data as JSON, then add Backbone models and collections that fetch data from those routes.
+I will add API routes to serve tournament and team data as JSON, then add Backbone models and collections that fetch data from those routes.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]